 Our shares of common stock are currently listed on the NYSE American.
 If we fail to satisfy the continued listing requirements of the NYSE American, such as the corporate governance requirements, minimum bid price requirement or the minimum stockholder's equity requirement, the NYSE American may take steps to delist our common stock.
 Any delisting would likely have a negative effect on the price of our common stock and would impair stockholders' ability to sell or purchase their common stock when they wish to do so.

-On January 4, 2018, we received written notice from the NYSE American that, due to the Company's current low selling share price, the Company's continued listing on the NYSE American is predicated on the Company effecting a reverse stock split or otherwise demonstrating sustained improvement in its share price within a reasonable period of time, which the NYSE American has determined to be no later than July 5, 2018.
-The Company's common stock will continue to be listed on the NYSE American while it attempts to regain compliance with the listing standards noted, subject to the Company's compliance with other continued listing requirements.
-The Company's common stock will continue to trade under the symbol "IBIO," but will have an added designation of ".BC" to indicate that the Company is not in compliance with the NYSE American's listing standards.
+On January 4, 2018, as a result of the Company's then low per share price, the Company received notice from the NYSE American that we needed to effect a reverse stock split or otherwise demonstrate sustained improvement in our share price within a reasonable period of time in order to maintain our continued listing on the NYSE American.

 To regain compliance with the NYSE American's listing standards, the Company held a special meeting of its stockholders on April 23, 2018, at which the stockholders approved a proposal to effect an amendment our certificate of incorporation, as amended, to implement a reverse stock split at a ratio to be determined by the Board in a range not less than one-for-two (1:2) and not greater than one-for-ten (1:10).
-Our Board has the authority to decide, at any time prior to April 23, 2019, whether to implement the reverse stock split and the precise ratio of the reverse stock split within a range of one-for-two (1:2) shares of the Company's common stock to one-for-ten (1:10) shares of the Company's common stock.
-If our Board decides to implement the reverse stock split, the reverse stock split will become effective upon the filing of the amendment to our certificate of incorporation, as amended, without reducing the total number of authorized shares of common stock.
-However, there can be no assurance that even if we effect the reverse stock split, we will continue to remain compliant with the NYSE American's other continued listing requirements.
+Our Board determined to implement a reverse stock split at a ratio of one-for-ten (1:10) shares of the Company's common stock.
+The reverse stock split was effective on June 8, 2018.